Didymus-project/desktop-frontend/README.md

 3. ### Build Environment Workaround (Windows Only):

-   Due to a known issue with the `electron-builder` dependency resolution on Windows, a manual step is required to prevent build failures.
-The build process may incorrectly search for macOS-specific native modules.
-   To resolve this, create an empty folder at the following path within the project directory:
+   On Windows, `electron-builder` may incorrectly try to resolve macOS-specific native modules.
+To avoid this:

    ```bash
    mkdir node_modules/@img/sharp-darwin-arm64
    ```

-This workaround satisfies the dependency check and allows the build to proceed correctly on a Windows host machine.
+   This creates a placeholder directory to satisfy the dependency check and allows builds to succeed on Windows.

 ## Development